|Elliott Sound Products||Project 05, Rev-D|

 If a split AC supply is used (such as 15-0-15V AC), then the transformer centre tap connects to GND, and the two 15V winding ends connect to AC1 and AC2.
 Although virtually any transformer of 0.5A or more will work (provided the voltage is correct), there is very little to be gained by using anything more than 30VA (and even that is likely to be overkill).

-The 3-terminal regulators specified are TO-220 types, and unless your preamp requires lots of current, they will not require a heatsink.
+The 3-terminal regulators specified are TO-220 types, and if your preamp requires lots of current, they will require a heatsink.
+A flat sheet of aluminium and silicone pads (with bushes for the regulator tabs) will suffice, but you need to test this to ensure the regulators don't run too hot.

 The diodes around the regulators prevent reverse voltages being applied to the regulator chips under any condition.
 They are not strictly necessary, but are considered a good idea.
 The bypass caps are as close to the IC power leads as possible to prevent oscillation.